stevenson/practice-api/README.md

 ## III.
 Todo's
+1. refactor code to agree with linting
+2. add tests for utility functions; maybe use mocha sinon.
+  - probably add a unit test to use the long function in the db
+  - add in integration test for the single retrieval call
-1. add some other routes to simulate other services or perhaps use a separate branch
+3. add some other routes to simulate other services or perhaps use a separate branch